China's Xi says willing to promote dialogue between Koreas

 Beijing joined a new round of U.N. sanctions against North Korea this month and has said it wanted them implemented.

-But questions remain over how closely it imposes restraints on its neighbor, viewed as both an embarrassment and a strategic bulwark against U.S. influence in the region.
+But questions remain over how closely it imposes restraints on its neighbour, viewed as both an embarrassment and a strategic bulwark against U.S. influence in the region.

 (Reporting by Ben Blanchard, Huang Yan and Sui-Lee Wee.
 Editing by Dean Yates)